Bioconductor/BBS/Doc/Prepare-Windows-Server-2019-HOWTO.md

   - Then click OK on bottom right

-### Schedule installation of system updates before daily reboot
+### 5.4 Schedule installation of system updates before daily reboot

 This is not mandatory but HIGHLY RECOMMENDED.

+NOTE: Instructions below are for Windows Server 2012.
+TODO: Update them for Windows Server 2019.

 - Open Control Panel.